Kodoka/Kodoka/README.md

 y'all.
 It just feels right, y'know?

 Anyway, the stories and information posted here are artistic works of fiction and falsehood.
 Only a fool would take anything posted here as fact.
+Or, as my grandpa used to say, and is engraved upon his gravestone, "A story not embelished is a story not worth telling."
+See how easy it is for me to lie to you?
+That's not even what's engraved upon his gravestone.
 With that in mind, here is my story.

 I was born in 1989.
 Yes, I'm rather old.
 It takes time, y'know?
 Born in 1989, I was, in Cholula, Mexico.
 I don't really remember much of my childhood there.
 Really, the only thing I remember about my childhood in Cholula was riding my little bicicleta.
 One of those